Menu Close

 Some of your options for recovery include:

 • At-home recovery – Although difficult and rarely recommended, it is possible to detox from opioids with limited professional help.
+Whether it takes or not is another matter.

 • Professional treatment – Residential programs, detox centers, and outpatient care are all available to help you through the recovery process.